wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

 Since approximate computing is not universally applicable to all addresses, and not tracking precise data will incur serious issues and data corruption on system software, Doppleganger only operates over a given range of addresses.
 The application programmer needs to initialize range registers in the cache controller before enabling Doppleganger.
+To support both approximate cache and non-approximate cache, one extra bit is added per tag entry to indicate whether the entry allows data sharing.
+If the bit is off, meaning that it has a precise block, the fingerprint field in the entry is treated as a direct pointer to the data array.
+Data entries are also allocated based on whether the tag entry is approximate or not.